jcainuk/group-5-backend/README.md

 Please find the link to the front-end repo for this project here:
 <a href="https://github.com/Harrywg/group-5-frontend" target="_blank">Front-End GitHub repo</a>

+Please find a link to the hosted api here:
+<a href="https://group-5-backend-ztnc.onrender.com/api" target="_blank">Hosted API</a>

 ## The Team

 We are a team of five enthusiastic software engineers, and we developed `Picture-This-Place` as our final project during the `July 2023` cohort of <a href="https://northcoders.com/" target="_blank">Northcoders</a>, a software engineering bootcamp that enables career-changers to become developers in 13 weeks.